 I’ve heard that it works to do “Shrinky Dinks” from recycled plastic.

-We’ve just made one attempt so far, but I thought I’d share my results.
+We’ve just made one attempt so far, but I thought I’d share my how-to results.

 Gather plastics labelled #1 or #6.
 Cut into desired shapes, decorate with sharpies as desired.
 Preheat oven to 350 degrees.
 Set them in and watch them.
 In a minute or so, they’ll suddenly curl up tight and then they’ll gradually uncurl.
 In another minute or so, they’re done.
 (Note: I wondered if off-gassing would be a problem.
 I personally didn’t get any chemical smell in this process, and I tend to be quite sensitive to it.)